gi-no/blog_mean_stack/article2.md

 <div id="summary"></div>
 Summary
 =================
-In this article, we created Twitter-like full-stack web service using a MEAN stack, Angular Full-Stack generator.
+In this article, we created a Twitter-like full-stack web service using a MEAN stack, Angular Full-Stack generator.
-We have not edited many lines of codes.
-But, we could build almost full-fledged, real web service.
+Although we have not edited many lines of codes, we have build a nearly full-fledged, real web service.

-By MEAN stack, we can easily create Web services just using JavaScript.
+With MEAN stack, we can easily create web services just using JavaScript.
 Let's come up with ideas and build your own web services!

-I welcome your feedbacks about the instruction.
+I welcome your feedback about the instruction.

-I'll continue writing articles about creating web service using MEAN stack.
+I'll continue writing articles about creating web services using MEAN stack.